SpiderOak/SpiderOakMobileClient/README.md

 *  [the Google Play store](https://play.google.com/store/apps/details?id=com.spideroak.android)
 * [the Amazon App store](http://www.amazon.com/SpiderOak-Inc/dp/B00DJBSD8I)
 * Our [recent builds ShareRoom](https://spideroak.com/browse/share/spideroak-html5/Recent), as installable .apks.
-(The app will still be elibible for upgrades via the respective stores if installed this way.)
+(If your device does have access to one of the above App stores, they will offer upgrades when they have newer versions than the ones that you install from these ShareRoom .apk files.)

-(The current iOS app store release is a native implementation.
-We will be replacing that after some other work.)
+The current iOS app store release is a native implementation.
+We will be replacing with one based on this hybrid HTML5 client after some other work.